Revision Rhinoplasty Recovery Boca Raton Revision Rhinoplasty Recovery Boca Raton

 Mid-Term Recovery (Weeks 3-6)

-Starting around week three of recovery, you should begin seeing and feeling more pronounced signs of healing progression.
+Starting around week three of your recovery, you should see and feel more pronounced signs of healing progression.
 You and your surgeon will particularly note:

-• Decreases in residual swelling.
+• Local residual swelling at the nasal tip.
 Some residual swelling is common during this stage of recovery, but should be isolated to localized areas like the nasal tip.

 • Return to normal breathing functions, especially for revision procedures to improve and regulate nasal passage airflow.